Jason9398/Pi-in-the-Sky-Project/README.md

 ### diagram
 https://github.com/Jason9398/Engineering_4_Notebook/blob/main/diagran.zip
 click down load
+### what I need to learn
+I need to learn how to make a code for the altimiter and the acelromiter.

+### definition of succes
+my definition of succes is that it works and we get an A on the project.
+### saftey mesures
+wearing gogles and other saftey equitment
 ### schedule/what we did to day.
 #### 12/6
 Finished up the planing and submitted it.